-plotTIFF 61
+plotTIFF

 exprs a matrix of expression values arrays integer vector giving the indices of the arrays (columns of exprs) to plot log if TRUE then all values will be log2-transformed before plotting genesToLabel vector of genes to highlight on the plot.
-These must match the rownames of exprs. labels vector of array names to display on the plot labelCol plotting colours for highlighted genes labelpch plotting characters for highlighted genes foldLine a numeric value defining where to draw horizontal fold change lines on the plot sampleSize

-... other graphical parameters to be passed
+These must match the rownames of exprs. labels vector of array names to display on the plot labelCol plotting colours for highlighted genes labelpch plotting characters for highlighted genes foldLine a numeric value defining where to draw horizontal fold change lines on the plot sampleSize The number of genes to plot.
+Default is NULL, which plots every gene other graphical parameters to be passed